Declare all safety information in DUO

 It is therefore crucial for information in DUO to be detailed and accurate for safety review at proposal stage.
 Post declared sample, gases, chemicals and substances will be reviewed to determine the new safety category each time changes are done in DUO.
 Download attached document Guide to providing safety information in DUO.

-Experimental Safety Risk Assessment
+Experimental Safety Risk Assessment (ESRA)

 If there are changes in scope i.e., in the samples, equipment’s and methods of experiment, you are required to inform your local contact and .
 Download attached document Guide to providing information in ESRA.pdf